 Event organizers can create NFT tickets using their favorite blockchain platform.
 They can code the NFTs to set a sale price or hold an auction where participants can bid on tickets.
 Customers then buy NFT tickets and save them to their phones.
 They generate NFTs by attending the event.

 Additionally, ticket holders may purchase and resale NFT tickets on the NFT marketplace.
-A smart contract is used to store the ticket.
+NFT marketplace development leads use smart contract is used to store the ticket.
 The smart contract is triggered when a buyer buys a ticket and automatically pays the seller.

 Before attempting to resolve anything, there must first be a problem.
 There are several advantages to the existing ticket industry: